 Taunting him, and believing he can win the mind game, KGB bets at each opportunity, increasing the pot’s total winnings and putting pressure on McDermott who is the only one with everything to lose.
 However, McDermott also knows that, at best, KGB is likely to have only a low pair.
 He’s also confident he knows KGB’s “tell”, an unwitting signal from an opponent that reveals the quality of cards being held and weight, or lack of, behind a bet.

 McDermott, with a strong hand of his own, relies on his experience of the game to deduce he’s winning.
 Therefore, having lured KGB into thinking he’s ahead, he puts himself in a position to win everything.
 It’s about handling the pressure but not showing you’re under the gun.
-You can always find out how good you are thanks to modern online casinos.
 In Rounders, when the cards are eventually all dealt and the players reveal their hands, KGB initially throws a fit of rage but succumbs to the fact he’s been beaten fairly.
 McDermott keeps his cool and casually walks back into a life that will never be the same again.

 See more classic scenes on Top 10 Films…